Vision Transformer for NeRF-Based View Synthesis from a Single Input Image: Experimental Results

 \subsection{Ablation Studies}

-We conduct ablation studies to validate the efficacy of key components in our method.
-We start from the baseline method that uses the ViT to extract global features only.
-While ViT encodes the high-level global information, it may not preserve the color and appearance from the input view due to the low-resolution latent embeddings.
-The rendered results may not have consistent appearances to the input view on non-occluded regions, as shown in the second column in Fig.~\ref{fig:ablation}.
+We start from the baseline method using only the ViT to extract global features.
+While ViT encodes the high-level global information, it fails to preserve the color and appearance from the input view due to the low-resolution latent embeddings, as shown in Fig.~\ref{fig:ablation}.
+The rendered results show inconsistent appearances to the input view on non-occluded regions, as shown in the second column in .
 By introducing $G_L$ (using a simple 3-layer CNN) to extract local image features, the rendered car looks closer to the input view (top of the third column in Fig.~\ref{fig:ablation}).
 However, we can see that the chair's back is still blurry (bottom of the third column in Fig.~\ref{fig:ablation}).
 Next, we add the viewing direction as input to the NeRF MLP, which significantly improves the sharpness (bottom of the 4-th column in Fig.~\ref{fig:ablation}) and reveals more details such as the rear mirror of the car (top of the 4-th column in Fig.~\ref{fig:ablation}).
-Finally, we adopt a more complex ResBlocks design in $G_L$, which further improves the geometry shape of the car and chair (the 5-th column in Fig.~\ref{fig:ablation}).
+Our final model adopts a more complex ResBlocks design in $G_L$, which further improves the geometry shape of the car and chair (the 5-th column in Fig.~\ref{fig:ablation}).
 Table~\ref{tab:ablation} also reports the quantitative results of these design decisions on both datasets.